 All this to say, although the internet is home to many abandoned webcomics, Ralf the Destroyer is not one of them!
 Though Ralf may disappear from the corporeal plain from time to time, he will always return to finish the mission and face his conscience.

-Thank you all for your continued support!
+Thank you for reading and your continued support!